Cage nut

+Usage

 The square-hole cage nut can be used wherever a square hole can be punched.
-An older type of captive-nut uses a spring clip that holds the nut and slides on the edge of a thin sheet.
+An older type of captive nut uses a spring clip that holds the nut and slides on the edge of a thin sheet.
 While this type of cage nut can only position the nut a fixed distance from the edge of a thin plate, it works equally well with square and round holes.
 A patent for such a nut was granted in 1946.

 Using cage nuts provides several benefits over threaded holes.
-It permits a range of choice of nut and bolts size (e.g. metric vs imperial) in the field, long after the equipment has been manufactured.
+It permits a range of choice of nut and bolt size (e.g. metric vs English) in the field, long after the equipment has been manufactured.
 Second, if a screw is over-tightened, the nut can be replaced, unlike a pre-threaded hole, where a hole with stripped threads becomes unusable.
 Third, cage nuts are easy to use on materials too thin or soft to be threaded.

 The nut is usually slightly loose in the cage to allow for minor adjustments in alignment.
 This reduces the likelihood that the threads will be stripped during equipment installation and removal.
-The dimensions of the spring steel clip determines thickness of the panel to which the nut may be clipped.
+The dimensions of the spring steel clip determine thickness of the panel to which the nut may be clipped.
 In the case of square-hole cage nuts, the clip dimensions determine the range of hole sizes to which the clip will securely hold the nut.
 In the case of slide-on cage nuts, the clip dimensions determine the distance from the panel edge to the hole.